Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Abstract

 \section{Abstract}

-Adversarial attacks on deep-learning models have been receiving increased attention in recent years.
-Work in this area has mostly focused on gradient-based techniques, so-called ``white-box'' attacks, wherein the attacker has access to the targeted model's internal parameters; such an assumption is usually unrealistic in the real world.
-Some attacks additionally use the entire pixel space to fool a given model, which is neither practical nor physical (i.e., real-world).
-On the contrary, we propose herein a direct, black-box, gradient-free method that uses the learned image manifold of a pretrained generative adversarial network (GAN) to generate naturalistic physical adversarial patches for object detectors.
-To our knowledge this is the first and only method that performs black-box physical attacks \textbf{directly} on object-detection models, which results with a model-agnostic attack.
-We show that our proposed method works both digitally and physically.
-We compared our approach against four different black-box attacks with different configurations.
-Our approach outperformed \textbf{all} other approaches that were tested in our experiments by a large margin.
+Adversarial attacks on deep learning models have received increased attention in recent years.
+Work in this area has mostly focused on gradient-based techniques, so-called ``white-box'' attacks, where the attacker has access to the targeted model's internal parameters; such an assumption is usually untenable in the real world.
+Additionally, some attacks use the entire pixel space to fool a given model, which is neither practical nor physical.
+To accommodate these problems we propose the \textbf{BBNP} algorithm (Black-Box Naturalistic Patch): a direct, black-box, naturalistic, gradient-free method that uses the learned image manifold of a pretrained, generative adversarial network (GAN) to generate naturalistic adversarial patches for object detectors.
+This method performs model-agnostic black-box naturalistic attacks on object detection models by relying solely on the outputs of the model.
+Comparing our approach against five models, five black-box and two white-box attacks, we show that our proposed method achieves state-of-the-art results, outperforming \textbf{all} other tested black-box approaches.